josefwaller/PyCatan2/docs/working-with-board.rst

     x = sqrt(3) / 2 * r
     y = q + 0.5 * r

-(q, r) is simply a skewered 2D grid, where the x axis is rotated 30 degrees counter clockwise.
+(q, r) is simply a skewed 2D grid, where the x axis is rotated 30 degrees counter clockwise.
 PyCatan uses (q, r) because each intersection and hex will have its own unique integer coordinate:

 .. image:: images/catangrid_plain.png